thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **copyObject**
 > ResponseCopyObject copyObject(copyObjectRequest)

- Makes a copy of an Answer or Liveboard saved in Atlas    Version: 10.3.0.cl or later   Creates a copy of a metadata object.
+ Makes a copy of an Answer or Liveboard    Version: 10.3.0.cl or later   Creates a copy of a metadata object.
 Requires at least view access to the metadata object being copied.
 Upon successful execution, the API creates a copy of the metadata object specified in the API request and returns the ID of the new object.

 ### Example